Introduction to Arithmetic Groups: Some nonarithmetic lattices in SO(1,n)

 If $M_1 \#_f M_2$ is compact, then it is obviously complete.
 More generally, since $M'_1$ and~$M'_2$ are complete, and their union is all of $M'_1 \cup_f M'_2$, it seems rather obvious that every Cauchy sequence in $M'_1 \cup_f M'_2$ has a convergent subsequence.
 Hence, it seems to be more-or-less obvious that $M'_1 \cup_f M'_2$ is complete.

 Unfortunately, if $M_1 \#_f M_2$ is not compact, then there is a technical difficulty arising from the possibility that, theoretically, the Riemannian isometry~$f$ may not be an isometry with respect to the topological metrics that $C_1$ and~$C_2$ inherit as submanifolds of $M_1$ and~$M_2$, respectively.
-See \cref{HypersurfSameMetric} for an indication of how to deal with this problem. \end{proof}
+We will ignore this issue. \end{proof}

-The following lemma describes how we will construct the totally geodesic hypersurface~$C_j$.
+The following \lcnamecref{Hn-1=totgeod} describes how we will construct the totally geodesic hypersurface~$C_j$.